Support from FASE's Education Technology Office

 12. Select a question for grading

-1. From the Grading panel on the assessment's Dashboard, select a question (Q1, for example) to enter the grading interface..
+2. Select a question (Q1, for example) to enter the grading interface

 13. Enter grades and feedback